Louis-Antoine-Cyprien Infernet

 Infernet captained Intrépide, a Spanish-built 74-gun ship of the line, at the Battle of Trafalgar.
-Intrépide was part of Dumanoir's six-ship vanguard squadron; Nelson's plan left these ships downwind and away from the fight, and Dumanoir did not answer Villeneuve's calls to tack and return to engage the English.
+Intrépide was part of Dumanoir's six-ship vanguard squadron; Nelson's plan left these ships downwind and away from the fight, and Dumanoir did not answer Villeneuve's calls to tack and return to engage the British.
 Eventually, Infernet outraged at Dumanoir's lack of hunger for a fight ordered his ship turned.
 This was a difficult manoeuvre as the wind had died, but Intrépide was turned after a pulling was lowered, and eventually enough way was gathered to enter the battle.
 Intrépide engaged HMS Leviathan and Africa, soon rejoined by Agamemnon, Ajax, Orion and Conqueror.
-Pressed to surrender, Infernet answered in Nice dialect:
+Pressed to surrender, Infernet answered in Niçard dialect:

 By then, Intrépide had lost all her masts, half her crew and was filled with 8 ft of water.
 Still Infernet did not wish to surrender, but he was held down in tears as his colours were lowered.
 Along with others he swam for it, carrying his son, a 10-year old midshipman, with him.
-He was picked up by HMS Orion, where the English, recognizing his bravery treated him, and his crew, with great respect.
+He was picked up by HMS Orion, where the British, recognizing his bravery treated him, and his crew, with great respect.
 Intrépide was scuttled the next day to avoid recapture by Cosmao's squadron.

 Infernet was taken to England, and later, like most senior captains and admirals was exchanged after a few months.